GitHub-Insight-ANZ-Lab/copilot-lab-architect-mermaid-markdown/README.md

 By the end of this step, you should have GitHub Copilot installed and be familiar with its basic functionality, including code completions, chat, and inline chat in Visual Studio Code.

+> [!IMPORTANT]
+> Lab 1 to 5 require a GitHub Copilot Business license

+## Lab 1: Exploring an Existing Codebase

-## Lab 2: Creating Diagrams with Mermaid
+## Lab 2: Improvements and Secure Coding Practices

-## Lab 3: Advanced Markdown Documentation
+## Lab 3: Documenting an Existing Solution

-## Lab 4: Generating Documentation for Existing Code
+## Lab 4: Generating Markdown Documentation

+## Lab 5: Generating Diagrams with Mermaid

+> [!IMPORTANT]
+> Lab 6 to 9 require a GitHub Copilot Enterprise license

+## Lab 6: Query a Repo with Copilot in GitHub.com

+## Lab 7: Generate a PR description with Copilot

+## Lab 8: PR Review with Copilot

+## Lab 9: Building a Copilot Knowledge Base

+## Conclusion
+...the lab conclusion!